hribera/DAHSI/README.md

 ## Ipopt

 The optimiser used in DAHSI, Ipopt, needs some dependencies to run.
 Let's create a folder named `MainIpopt` were we will install the dependencies that the optimiser needs.
 The folder `MainIpopt` can be created anywhere on your computer.
-Now, let's go to said directory `cd MainIpopt/`.
+Now, go to the directory we just created `MainIpopt`.

 ### Fast implementation of BLAS and LAPACK.
 ```